Major depressive disorder: Prognosis

 Studies have shown that 80% of those with a first major depressive episode will have at least one more during their life, with a lifetime average of four episodes.
 Other general population studies indicate that around half those who have an episode recover (whether treated or not) and remain well, while the other half will have at least one more, and around 15% of those experience chronic recurrence.
 Studies recruiting from selective inpatient sources suggest lower recovery and higher chronicity, while studies of mostly outpatients show that nearly all recover, with a median episode duration of 11 months.
 Around 90% of those with severe or psychotic depression, most of whom also meet criteria for other mental disorders, experience recurrence.
 Cases when outcome is poor are associated with inappropriate treatment, severe initial symptoms including psychosis, early age of onset, previous episodes, incomplete recovery after one year of treatment, pre-existing severe mental or medical disorder, and family dysfunction.

-A high proportion of people who experience full symptomatic remission still have at least one not fully resolved symptom after treatment.
+A high proportion of people who experience full symptomatic remission still have at least one symptom not fully resolved after treatment.
 Recurrence or chronicity is more likely if symptoms have not fully resolved with treatment.
 Current guidelines recommend continuing antidepressants for four to six months after remission to prevent relapse.
 Evidence from many randomized controlled trials indicates continuing antidepressant medications after recovery can reduce the chance of relapse by 70% (41% on placebo vs. 18% on antidepressant).
 The preventive effect probably lasts for at least the first 36 months of use.

 Major depressive episodes often resolve over time, whether or not they are treated.
-Outpatients on a waiting list show a 10–15% reduction in symptoms within a few months, with approximately 20% no longer meeting the full criteria for a depressive disorder.
+Outpatients on a waiting list show a 10%–15% reduction in symptoms within a few months, with approximately 20% no longer meeting the full criteria for a depressive disorder.
 The median duration of an episode has been estimated to be 23 weeks, with the highest rate of recovery in the first three months.
 According to a 2013 review, 23% of untreated adults with mild to moderate depression will remit within 3 months, 32% within 6 months and 53% within 12 months.